kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 - After the inteview, you should submit the <a href="https://forms.gle/xzL6N7VKfpbLrn8y8" target="_blank">interviewee self evaluation</a>

 <aside>
-  ❗❗ To enable your classmates to have practice slots, you should sign up for no more than 2 interviews at a time.
+  ❗❗ To enable your classmates to have practice slots, you should sign up for no more than 2 interviews (1 technical, 1 behavioral) at a time.
 Once you have finished an interview, you may schedule another one.
 </aside>